 On your way to prepare for the B2 level in German, you surpass the stage of basic understanding of the language.
 You will dive deeper into the daily usage of the language by reading, listening, and improving your speaking capabilities.

-Let me introduce you to the requirements and the process of achieving the B2 level in German at Goethe Institut.
+Let me introduce you to the requirements and the process of achieving the B2 level at Goethe Institut.

 Topics in this article